lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 _Azolla_ species are distributed globally, predominantly in tropical, subtropical, and warm temperate regions.
 They are especially prevalent in Asia, Africa, and the Americas, where they have been traditionally used in agriculture [@Madeira2016a; @Lydia2023; @Watanabe1981].
 _Azolla_ forms dense mats on the water surface, outcompeting other aquatic plants and algae.
-These mats help stabilize ecosystems by reducing water evaporation and providing habitats for microorganisms and small aquatic animals [@Wagner1997b].
+These mats help stabilise ecosystems by reducing water evaporation and providing habitats for microorganisms and small aquatic animals [@Wagner1997b].

-Ecologists often associate _Azolla_ with unhealthy ecosystems, labeling it as invasive and dangerous.
+Ecologists often associate _Azolla_ with unhealthy ecosystems, labelling it as invasive and dangerous.
 However, I argue that _Azolla_ itself is not dangerous but rather a symptom of eutrophic conditions, particularly phosphorus enrichment [@Temmink2018].
-Eutrophication disrupts aquatic ecosystems, and _Azolla_ can exploit these conditions.
-This is similar to other fast-growing species like algae or _Lemna_ (duckweed) [@VanderLee2018].
+Eutrophication disrupts aquatic ecosystems, and _Azolla_ can exploit these conditions, similar to other fast-growing species like algae or _Lemna_ (duckweed) [@VanderLee2018].

 _Azolla_ has natural enemies.
 For _Azolla_ agriculture, these would be considered pests.
-For conservation ecologists, these are considered pest control [@Madeira2016a].
+For conservation ecologists, they are considered pest control [@Madeira2016a].
 Specifically, the water fern weevil _Stenopelmus rufinasus_ can significantly impact _Azolla_ populations by feeding on the fronds [@Hill1998].
 A _S. rufinasus_ swarm can decimate an _Azolla_ mat in days and even completely eradicate it.
 We have unwillingly empirically tested this theory several times.

 When an _Azolla_ population has covered a water surface, the plants' growth is directed upwards.
-An _Azolla_ mat is formed between a few millimetres and 20 to 30 centimetres thick in extreme scenarios.
+An _Azolla_ mat can reach a thickness of a few millimetres to 20 to 30 centimetres in extreme scenarios.
 The bottom of the mat is dark and may be submerged by the weight of plants laying on top.
-Inside the _Azolla_ mat, the light quality changes.
-Specifically the red vs far-red light ratio.
+Inside the _Azolla_ mat, the light quality changes, particularly the red vs far-red light ratio.
 The plants perceive this light change and adapt their growth as shown in chapter \ref{it_takes_two} \nameref{it_takes_two} or @Dijkhuizen2021.
 The internode distance (distance on the stem between leaves) increases, giving the plant an elongated appearance.
 This is a common response in plants to being overshadowed by other plants; they stretch out towards the light [@Possart2013].

-## Life cycle
+## Life Cycle

-_Azolla_ is a fern genus, it makes no flowers but spores for reproductive purposes.
+_Azolla_ is a fern genus that produces spores, not flowers, for reproductive purposes.
-Sporulation is triggered by a high far-red over red light ratio, and density of the plants in a mat (Chapter \ref{it_takes_two}).
+Sporulation is triggered by a high far-red over red light ratio and the density of the plants in a mat (Chapter \ref{it_takes_two}).
-_Azolla_ makes two types of spores: Big megaspores, made in megasporocarps, and small microspores made in microsporocarps [@Schaffner1905].
+_Azolla_ produces two types of spores: large megaspores, made in megasporocarps, and small microspores, made in microsporocarps [@Schaffner1905].
-The cone-shaped megasporocarps can just be observed by the naked eye.
+The cone-shaped megasporocarps are visible to the naked eye.
-They contain one megaspore as well as a resting colony of the symbiotic bacterium _T. azollae_.
-This colony was acquired from the starting colony at the SAM at the very beginning of spore develoment.
+They contain one megaspore and a resting colony of the symbiotic bacterium _T. azollae_, acquired from the starting colony at the SAM at the beginning of spore development.
-The microsporocarps are bigger, and contain many small massulae housed in microsporangia.
+The microsporocarps are larger and contain many small massulae housed in microsporangia.
-Massulae are presumably non-living structures containing the microscopic microspore.
+Massulae are non-living structures containing the microscopic microspore.
-_Azolla_ massulae are recognisable by their glochidia.
+_Azolla_ massulae are recognisable by their glochidia, arrow-like hair structures on the massulae surface that hook onto the megaspore [@Campbell1893].
-Glochidia are arrow-like hair structures on the massulae surface that serve to hook onto the megaspore. [@Campbell1893] When attached to the megaspore, the microspore presumably swims to the megaspore, fertilises it and a plant grows out of it.
+When attached to the megaspore, the microspore presumably swims to the megaspore, fertilises it, and a new plant grows.

 <!-- pictures! -->